njdart/botanyAppRepo/src/server/API/Readme.txt

 Hi James

-You suck lots of sucky sucking suckily suckiness, Mr. Suckington of the sucky town Suckingham, Suckingshire, Suck Kingdom
+You suck lots of sucky sucking suckily suckiness, Mr. Sucker Suckington of the sucky town Suckingham, Suckingshire, Suck Kingdom.

 DO NOT FUCKING CHANGE THIS.
 @Copyright Max Atkins && Maxim Harizanov